richpauloo/aife/jamstack/etc/methodology.md

 California's snowpack is forecasted to decline by as much as 79.3% by the year 2100 (Rhoades et al 2018).
 Drought frequency in California's southern CV, also the location of greatest domestic well density, may increase by more than 100% (Swain et al 2018).
 A drier and warmer climate (Diffenbaugh 2015; Cook 2015) with more frequent heat waves and extended droughts (Tebaldi et al 2006; Lobell et al 2011) will coincide with the implementation of the Sustainable Groundwater Management Act (SGMA 2014), in which critical priority basins have already submitted groundwater sustainability plans (GSPs) that specify groundwater level minimum thresholds.
 These minimum thresholds signify the groundwater elevation at which undesirable impacts to beneficial users of groundwater, such as domestic wells, are anticipated to occur.
 Although methodological approaches to estimate well failure exist today, these were not widely understood during the development of GSPs in critical priority basins, and hence, a basic understanding of how groundwater minimum thresholds will impact well failure was unknown during the planning process.
 Two recent studies have shown that widespread and significant domestic well failure would result if minimum thresholds were reached in critical priority basins.

 In this research, we predict the spatial distribution, count, and cost of domestic well failure in California's critical priority basins, focusing on groundwater sustainability agencies (GSAs) as our unit of observation.
 We also evaluate uniform groundwater level decline scenarios from a roughly present day (2019) average groundwater level to compare the impact of these alternate management scenarios.
-Lastly, we compare our results to those of Bostic et al (2020), and EKI (2020) then provide a [dataset of our findings](#data) to enable further analysis and incorporation of domestic well protection measures into ongoing GSP development and planning over the SGMA implementation period.
+Lastly, we compare our results to those of Bostic et al (2020), and EKI (2020) then provide a [dataset of our findings](#data) to enable further analysis and incorporation of domestic well protection measures (Islas et al, 2020) into ongoing GSP development and planning over the SGMA implementation period.

 <br>